Getting to know your curve

 How a Spine Assessment Works

 The assessment starts by discussing the history of your scoliosis and any surgeries, injuries or illnesses you may have.
 I will photograph your body while standing and using the Adams Forward Bend Test, in four views.
-I will feel your spine in the forward bend test.
+I will palpate the bones of your spine in the forward bend test to fine the direction and location of the curve(s).
 From that, I draw a chart of your curve(s) from the back view with notations of rotations, compensating curves, level of hips and shoulders and head.

 Finding Your Scoliosis Curve